 It's easy to get answers about health and nutrition!
 Just send your question by email to [email protected] and Dr. Harlan will respond to selected questions of general interest.
 Answers will be posted in the Ask Dr. Gourmet newsletter (sign up now!) and archived in the Ask Dr. Gourmet section of the website.

 Currently I'm just returning to an exercise program after giving it somewhat up for over 3 years.
 I am looking to lose over 80 lbs.
 I have wiped soda pop out and have somewhat given up red meats.
 My Dr. said I might wish to relook at giving up my consumption of all meat and take in fish and chicken.
 Might you have some words for me on this idea of making vegetarian more often than the meaty days?
 What are healthy alternatives in days with meat?

 It sounds as if your attitude is fantastic and you are on the right track.
 Exercise is key to being healthy, whether one needs to lose weight or not.
 Not drinking soda is a fantastic decision.
-This is one of the easiest ways to take in calories that do little but put on so much extra weight.
+This is one of the easiest ways to take in calories that do little for your health but put on so much extra weight.

 You don't have to completely eliminate red meat to lose weight.
 A good rule of thumb is to have red meat about once per week and fish or shellfish three times per week.
 The other three days can be split between poultry and vegetarian meals.
 There are so many choices for eating healthy vegetarian meals.
 Pastas and pizzas could keep you busy for a good long time, but there are also recipes like risottos, ratatouille, eggplant parmesan, and gnocchis.
-Here's just a sample of some of the vegetarian recipes on the Dr. Gourmet website:
+Here are just a few of the vegetarian recipes on the Dr. Gourmet website: